SenseLogic/ATLAS/README.md

 This plugin allows to emulate Notion's navigation behavior by :
 *   Adding a persistent bar over the title with :
     *   a breadcrumb to open and create parent notes;
-    *   a button to reveal the current note in the tree view;
+    *   a button to reveal the note in the tree view;
+    *   a button to open the note parent folder;
     *   a button to create the note folder;
     *   a button to create a child note.
 *   Adding a child note link list below the title, sorted in alphabetical order.
-*   Adding a tree view contextual menu option to :
+*   Adding tree view contextual menu options to :
     *   create a folder note;
     *   create a note folder;
     *   create a child note.
-*   Keeping the note and its folder together in the tree view, sorted in :
+*   Keeping the note and its folder together in the tree view, sorted in either :
     *   natural alphabetical order;
     *   reverse natural alphabetical order;
     *   creation time order;